 - the nature of the research work involved (the means by which the questions will be addressed)

 - how the applicant’s background and prior studies helped prepare him/her for this project

 Those receiving fellowships will be notified by April 28th.

 Students awarded a Sentinels Fellowship will be expected to produce a report by August 18th, 2020 as well as an abstract to be posted on the Sentinels webpage.

 Please note that Sentinels funding does not support unpaid internships, business planning projects or non-U.S. policy research.
 Proposals involving fieldwork are encouraged.

-For more information, contact Paula Consolini ([email protected]), Director of the Center for Learning in Action or other Sentinels Selection Committee members: Professor Cathy Johnson, Professor Nicole Mellow and Professor Stephen Sheppard.
+For more information, contact Dr. Paula Consolini ([email protected]), Director of the Center for Learning in Action or other Sentinels Selection Committee members: Professor Cathy Johnson, Professor Nicole Mellow, and Professor Stephen Sheppard.

 Abstracts and samples of past Sentinels reports can be viewed here.